Smoothness-Adaptive Contextual Bandits: Introduction

-\textit{(3) Smoothness-adaptivity and policy design under self-similar payoffs.} To advance beyond the general impossibility of adapting to unknown smoothness, we turn to consider smoothness-adaptivity when payoff functions are \emph{self-similar}.
-Self-similarity has been used for studying adaptivity problems in the statistics literature.
-For example, while constructing smoothness-adaptive confidence bands is impossible in general \citep{low1997nonparametric}, it becomes possible under a self-similarity assumption
+\textit{(3) Smoothness adaptivity and policy design under self-similar payoffs.} To advance beyond the general impossibility of adapting to unknown smoothness, we turn to consider smoothness adaptivity when payoff functions are \emph{self-similar}.
+Self-similarity has been used to study adaptivity problems in the statistics literature.
+For example, while constructing smoothness-adaptive confidence bands is impossible in general \citep{low1997nonparametric}, it becomes possible under a self-similarity assumption.
+In particular, smoothness-adaptive confidence bands can be obtained by applying Lepski's approach for identifying the optimal bandwidth (which corresponds to the true smoothness) by ``comparing" estimation bias and stochastic error \citep{lepski1997optimal}; see, e.g., \cite{picard2000adaptive}, \cite{gine2010confidence}, \cite{bull2012honest}, and \cite{bull2013adaptive}.
+In the absence of direct access to the estimation bias, Lepski's method provides a general approach for constructing a proxy for it through the absolute difference between estimators with different bandwidths.
+A new variant of Lepski's method that is tailored to the dynamic nature of our problem is advanced in our smoothness estimation sub-routine in~\S\ref{subsec:smoothness-estimation}.